vhaghani26/python_focus_group/Session_05/session5.md

 ## Exit Ticket

-Finally, make sure to update your `README.md` and Git push all your work from this session.
+Update your `README.md` and Git push all your work from this session.

 Congratulations, you finished Session 5!